 (C) Aggregate annual water deliveries to “Other” connections, as reported to the Board pursuant to Health and Safety Code section 116530.

-(D) Aggregated apparent water losses, as reported in the water audits submitted to the Department pursuant to section 10608.34.
+(D) Aggregate annual water deliveries to “Agriculture” connections, as reported to the Board pursuant to Health and Safety Code section 116530.

+(E) Total aggregate demands excluded from the objective, which shall be the sum of the values reported in paragraphs (A), (B), and (C).

-(d) No later than January 1, 2024, and by January 1 every year thereafter, each urban retail water supplier shall submit to the Department and the Board, for the previous state fiscal year, on a form provided by the Board, the following:
+(e) No later than January 1, 2025, and by January 1 every year thereafter, each urban retail water supplier shall submit to the Department and the Board, for the previous state fiscal year, on a machine-readable form provided by the Board, the following:

-(1) Relevant and supporting data pursuant to section 972 including:
+(1) Relevant data pursuant to section 972, specifically:

-(A) The total number of commercial, industrial, and institutional customers served.
+(A) The total number of commercial, industrial, and institutional (CII) connections served, as reported to the Board pursuant to Health and Safety Code section 116530.

-(B) The total number of CII customers classified pursuant to section 972.
+(B) The total number of CII connections classified pursuant to section 972.

-(C) The number of CII customers falling into each of the classification categories specified in section 972 (a) and (b).
+(C) The number of CII connections falling into each of the classification categories specified in section 972 (a) and (b).

-(2) For CII customers exceeding the threshold specified in section 973(a), the following:
+(2) Relevant data pursuant to section 973, specifically:

+(A) For all suppliers:

+(i) The total number of connections associated with large landscapes

+(ii) The total estimated, aggregate volume of water applied to large landscapes

+(iii) The total aggregate square footage of large landscapes.

+(B) For suppliers that identified connections pursuant to 973(a)(2):

-(A) The number of customers with large landscapes.
+(i) The number of connections associated with those large landscapes

-(B) The aggregate volume of water estimated to be used by large landscapes.
+(ii) The estimated, aggregate volume of water applied to those large landscapes

-(C) The aggregate square footage associated with large landscapes.
+(iii) The total aggregate square footage of those large landscapes.

+(C) For suppliers that have installed dedicated irrigation meters (DIMs) pursuant to section 973(b):

-(D) (D) The number of customers with large landscapes for which the supplier has converted a mixed-used meter to a dedicated irrigation meter
+(i) The number of connections associated with large landscapes that have had a DIM installed

+(ii) The aggregate square footage of large landscapes that have had a DIM installed.

+(D) For suppliers that have employed in-lieu technologies and offered Best Management Practices (BMPs) pursuant to section 973(b):

-The number of customers with large landscapes(E) For large landscapes that supplier has employed in-lieu technologies as specified in section 973(a)(1) and (2):
+(i) The number of connections associated with large landscapes for which the supplier has employed in-lieu technologies and offered BMPs

-(i) The number of large landscapes subject to section 973(a)(1) and (2)(ii) The in-lieu technologies that have been employed
+(ii) The aggregate square footage of those large landscapes

+(iii) The in-lieu technologies that have been employed

+(iv) If the Board has approved the use of an in-lieu technology other than those listed in section 973(b)(2), a narrative description of the technology employed

+(v) The BMPs offered pursuant to section 973(b)(3)

+(vi) The estimated annual water savings associated with 973(b).

-(3) Relevant and supporting data pursuant to section 974, including:
+(3) Relevant data pursuant to section 974(a) and (b), specifically:

-(A) The number of customers that exceed the threshold defined in section 974(a)(2).
+(A) The number disclosable buildings identified pursuant to 974(a).